cran/RCarb/README.md

 ## <span class="glyphicon glyphicon-euro"></span> Funding

 -   Between 2018-2019, the work of Sebastian Kreutzer as maintainer of the package was supported by LabEx LaScArBxSK (ANR -
     n.
 ANR-10-LABX-52).

-  - From 2020, Sebastian Kreutzer received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 844457 (project: CREDit).
+-   Between 2020-2022, Sebastian Kreutzer received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 844457 (project:
+    CREDit).